Lehigh works to adhere to religious observations - The Brown & White

 Understanding the religious makeup of Lehigh University may be a difficult task.

-The three main religious groups Steffen said are on campus include Christian, Jewish, and Muslim.
-Rabbi Steve Nathan also wrote in an email that there are approximately 358 Roman Catholic students, 10 Eastern Orthodox students, 334 ‘Other Christian’ students, 238 Jewish students, 35 Hindu students, and 50 Muslim students for the incoming class of 2027.
+Steffen said the three main religious groups on campus are Christian, Jewish and Muslim.
+Rabbi Steve Nathan wrote in an email that there are approximately 358 Roman Catholic students, 10 Eastern Orthodox students, 334 ‘Other Christian’ students, 238 Jewish students, 35 Hindu students and 50 Muslim students for the incoming class of 2027.

 Since Lehigh isn’t a religiously affiliated institution, prospective students who apply are asked about their religious affiliation but the question is completely optional, Bruce Bunnick, director of admissions, wrote in an email.

-Some students who actively practice their religion have expressed concerns over university dining options — when they have religious dietary restrictions — and academic accommodations offered — when religious holidays coincide with class times.
+Some students who actively practice their religion have expressed concerns over university dining options in relation to their religious dietary restrictions.
+There are also concerns about academic accommodations offered when religious holidays coincide with class times.

 Steffen works with Associate Chaplain Rabbi Steve Nathan and is in the process of finding a director for Muslim Student Life.

-“It hasn’t been my experience in my three decades that faculty do not want to respect the religious obligations that students take on,” Lloyd said.
+“It hasn’t been my experience in my three decades that faculty do not want to respect the religious obligations that students take on,” Steffen said.

 Dining Accommodations

-H.H., ‘26, is a member of the Muslim Student Association said she has only experienced one cycle of Eid Al-Fitr, a celebration of the end of Ramadan, at Lehigh.
+H.H., ‘26, a member of the Muslim Students Association, said she has only experienced one cycle of Eid Al-Fitr, a celebration of the end of Ramadan, at Lehigh.

 “I feel like it’s definitely getting to a point where we are feeling more inclusive, it’s just not totally there yet,” H.H. said.

-David Joseph, executive director of Housing, Dining, and Conference Services, said Lehigh Dining worked with the Muslim Student Association to find the best practices for halal foods in the dining halls.
+David Joseph, executive director of auxiliary services for Housing, Dining and Conference Services, said Lehigh Dining worked with the Muslim Students Association to find the best practices for halal foods in the dining halls.

-Evan Rehrig, marketing manager of Lehigh Dining, said he initially met with the Muslim Student Association last Spring during Ramadan and expanded hand-harvested halal food options at Hawk’s Nest.
+Evan Rehrig, marketing manager of Lehigh Dining, said he initially met with the Muslim Students Association last spring during Ramadan and expanded hand-harvested halal food options at Hawk’s Nest.
 Lehigh Dining had a follow-up meeting earlier this semester to ensure they are meeting student needs.

-Rehrig said during Ramadan, they source pre-packaged, reheatable entrees that feature hand-harvested Halal meats from Hal & Al, a hand-harvested meat brand.
+Rehrig said during Ramadan, they source pre-packaged, reheatable entrees that feature hand-harvested Halal meats.

 He said the Purple Pita food truck and Simple Servings in Rathbone also have halal food.